Two ex-ministers snub judge after being charged over Beirut blast

 Ali Hassan Khalil, a former finance minister, and Ghazi Zeaiter, a former public works minister, who were both charged, said they had not been officially informed of Wednesday's session, which protocol demanded.

-Both are lawmakers from Amal, the Shi'ite party led by powerful Parliament Speaker Nabih Berri who is allied to Hezbollah.
+Both are lawmakers from Amal, the Shi'ite party led by powerful long-time Parliament Speaker Nabih Berri, who is allied to Hezbollah.

+State news agency NNA reported that Sawan set a new date of Jan.
+4 for the politicians to be questioned after their no-show on Wednesday.
+It said he heard testimony from a former top army officer, who was acting as a witness.

 Hassan Diab, the caretaker prime minister whose cabinet resigned after the explosion, declined to be questioned on Monday.
 An official source said the judge set a new appointment for Friday but had yet to receive a response.
 Diab says his conscience is clear over the matter.